Merger with Private Molecular

 On August 1, 2017, the Company, formerly known as Threshold, completed its business combination with Private Molecular, in accordance with the terms of the Merger Agreement, dated as of March 16, 2017, by and among Threshold, the Merger Sub, a wholly owned subsidiary of Threshold, and Private Molecular, pursuant to which Merger Sub merged with and into Private Molecular, with Private Molecular, surviving as a wholly-owned subsidiary of Threshold (the “Merger”).
 Immediately upon completion of the Merger, the former stockholders of Private Molecular stockholders held a majority of the voting interest of the combined company.

-All Private Molecular stock options granted under the 2009 Stock Plan (the “2009 Plan”) (whether or not then exercisable) outstanding prior to the effective time of the Merger were exchanged for options to purchase the Company’s common stock.
+All Private Molecular stock options granted under the Private Molecular stock option plan (whether or not then exercisable) outstanding prior to the effective time of the Merger were exchanged for options to purchase the Company’s common stock.
 All outstanding and unexercised Private Molecular stock options assumed by the Company may be exercised solely for shares of the Company’s common stock.
-The number of shares of the Company’s common stock subject to each Private Molecular stock option assumed by the Company was determined by multiplying (a) the number of shares of Private Molecular common stock that were subject to such Private Molecular stock option, as in effect immediately prior to the effective time of the merger by (b) the Exchange Ratio, then dividing by 11 (to account for the Reverse Stock Split); rounding the resulting number down to the nearest whole number of shares of the Company’s common stock.
-The per share exercise price for the Company’s common stock issuable upon exercise of each Private Molecular stock option assumed by the Company shall be determined by dividing (a) the per share exercise price of Private Molecular common stock subject to such Private Molecular stock option, as in effect immediately prior to the effective time of the merger, by (b) the Exchange Ratio, then multiplying by 11 (to account for the Reverse Stock Split); rounding the resulting exercise price up to the nearest whole cent.
+The number of shares of the Company’s common stock subject to each Private Molecular stock option assumed by the Company was determined by multiplying (a) the number of shares of Private Molecular common stock that were subject to such Private Molecular stock option, as in effect immediately prior to the effective time of the merger by (b) the Exchange Ratio and and dividing by 11 (to account for the Reverse Stock Split); rounding the resulting number down to the nearest whole number of shares of the Company’s common stock.
+The per share exercise price for the Company’s common stock issuable upon exercise of each Private Molecular stock option assumed by the Company shall be determined by dividing (a) the per share exercise price of Private Molecular common stock subject to such Private Molecular stock option, as in effect immediately prior to the effective time of the merger, by (b) the Exchange Ratio, and multiplying by 11 (to account for the Reverse Stock Split); rounding the resulting exercise price up to the nearest whole cent.
 The exchange of the Private Molecular stock options for the Company’s stock options was treated as a modification of the awards.

-Threshold equity awards issued and outstanding at the time of the Merger remain issued and outstanding.
-However, for accounting purposes, Threshold equity awards are assumed to have been exchanged for equity awards of Private Molecular, the accounting acquirer.
-As of August 1, 2017, Threshold had outstanding stock options to purchase 963,681 shares of common stock, of which all were vested and exercisable at a weighted average exercise price of $33.62 per share, after giving effect to the Reverse Stock Split.
-As all assumed options were fully vested at time of merger, no further stock based compensation expense will be recognized.
+Threshold equity awards issued and outstanding at the time of the Merger will remain issued and outstanding.
+However, for accounting purposes, Threshold equity awards will be assumed to have been exchanged for equity awards of Private Molecular, the accounting acquirer.
+As of August 1, 2017, Threshold had outstanding stock options to purchase 963,681 shares of common stock, of which stock options to purchase 963,681 shares were vested and exercisable at a weighted average exercise price of $33.62 per share, after giving effect to the Reverse Stock Split.

 Allocation of Purchase Consideration